octakitten/opencb/README.md

 # silky
-Framework for neural networks with persistent memory
+A framework for cognitive neural networks with persistent memory

 What is this?